hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfplan.html.md

 ## Namespace: Resources/Data Sources

-The **resource namespace** is a namespace shared between resources and data sources, and is identical in structure and behavior regardless of which classification you are loading.
+The **resource namespace** is a namespace _type_ that applies to both resources (accessed by using the `resources` namespace key) and data sources (accessed using the `data` namespace key).

-Accessing an individual resource or data source within this namespace can be accomplished by specifying the type, name, and resource number (as if the resource or data source had a `count` value in it) in the syntax `[resources|data].TYPE.NAME[NUMBER]`.
+Accessing an individual resource or data source within each individual namespace can be accomplished by specifying the type, name, and resource number (as if the resource or data source had a `count` value in it) in the syntax `[resources|data].TYPE.NAME[NUMBER]`.
 Note that NUMBER is always needed, even if you did not use `count` in the resource.